Skip to content

 Do you offer international shipping for diamond setting services?

 Yes, we serve clients worldwide.
 UK customers can use our fully insured Royal Mail special delivery service.
-For Europe and international clients (including NYC, Miami, Paris, Milan, Amsterdam, and Dubai), we arrange secure shipping via FedEx, UPS, or DHL.
-Simply contact us via WhatsApp or email with photos of your watch, and we'll provide a quote and shipping instructions.
-All items are fully insured during transit.
+For Europe and international clients, we arrange secure shipping via FedEx, UPS, or DHL.

 Can you repair a diamond watch with loose or missing stones?